 The monetary policy framework of the Eurosystem comprises the general rules for Eurosystem monetary policy instruments and procedures, which are used to implement decisions made by the Governing Council of the ECB on monetary policy in the euro area in a decentralised manner.
-The Eurosystem’s monetary policy operations are executed under uniform terms and conditions in all member states.
-The Deutsche Bundesbank is responsible for implementing Eurosystem monetary policy with German counterparties.
+Its monetary policy operations are executed under uniform terms and conditions in all Member States.
+Eurosystem monetary policy is implemented in Germany by the Deutsche Bundesbank in collaboration with German counterparties.

 The monetary policy framework consists of a set of monetary policy instruments.
-The Eurosystem conducts open market operations, offers standing facilities and requires credit institutions to hold minimum reserves on accounts in the Eurosystem.
-The Eurosystem's monetary policy framework is formulated with a view to ensuring the participation of a broad range of counterparties.
-Institutions subject to minimum reserves may access the Eurosystem's standing facilities and participate in Eurosystem open market operations that are based on standard tenders.
-For outright transactions, no restrictions are placed a priori on the range of counterparties.
+The Eurosystem conducts open market operations (primarily monetary policy refinancing operations), offers standing facilities and requires credit institutions to hold minimum reserves on accounts in the Eurosystem.
+Its monetary policy framework is formulated with a view to ensuring the participation of a broad range of counterparties.
+Credit institutions subject to minimum reserve requirements may access the Eurosystem standing facilities and participate in Eurosystem open market operations based on standard tenders.

-Pursuant to Article 18.1 of the Statute of the ESCB, all Eurosystem credit operations (ie liquidity-providing monetary policy operations and intraday credit) have to be based on adequate collateral.
-The Eurosystem accepts a wide range of assets to underlie its operations and has developed a single framework for eligible collateral common to all Eurosystem credit operations.
+Pursuant to Article 18.1 of the ESCB Statute, all Eurosystem credit operations (i.e. liquidity-providing monetary policy operations and intraday credit) have to be based on adequate collateral.
+The Eurosystem accepts a wide range of collateral for its operations and has compiled a single list of eligible collateral common to all Eurosystem credit operations.

-The Governing Council of the ECB may, at any time, change the instruments, conditions, criteria and procedures for the execution of Eurosystem monetary policy operations.
+The ECB Governing Council may, at any time, change the instruments, conditions, criteria and procedures for the execution of Eurosystem monetary policy operations.

-Since the onset of the banking, financial and sovereign debt crisis in 2007, the ECB Governing Council has taken a series of non-standard monetary policy measures and has thus changed the way in which the monetary policy framework is used to implement monetary policy measures.
+Since the onset of the banking, financial and sovereign debt crisis in 2007, the ECB Governing Council has taken a series of non-standard monetary policy measures and has thus changed the way in which the monetary policy framework is used to implement monetary policy.
 Within this framework, all regular monetary policy refinancing operations are currently being conducted as fixed rate tender procedures with full allotment.
-In addition, the minimum reserve requirements have been lowered, the collateral framework has been expanded, and foreign currency liquidity has been offered.
+In addition, the minimum reserve requirements have been lowered, the collateral framework has been expanded and liquidity has been offered in foreign currency.

-Moreover since 2014, the Governing Council of the ECB decided to temporarily carry out outright purchases as well as targeted longer-term refinancing operations (TLTROs) as a complement to the existing monetary policy framework.
+In 2014, the ECB Governing Council also decided to implement temporary monetary policy purchase programmes as well as targeted longer-term refinancing operations (TLTROs) in addition to the existing monetary policy framework.